MECHANICAL ENGINEERING

 The main objective of this laboratory is to provide basic concepts of measurements by using different techniques and knowledge on different machines like lathe, shaper, planner etc. The student will be in a position to take up assignments in inspection of mechanical components in a medium to large manufacturing unit.

-Lab In charge: Mrs. Pasikanti Gayathri, Assistant Professor
+Lab In charge: Mrs. P. GAYATHRI

 • LIST OF EXPERIMENTS: